Head of Undergraduate Acting; Associate Professor

 As a playwright, her work, The Devil Is a Lie, directed by Kyle Haden, premiered at Quantum Theatre in Pittsburgh, garnering significant acclaim.
 She received the Beatrice Terry Residency at The Drama League in New York City for her play, Matter and is a member of the 2023-2024 Geffen Writers’ Room cohort.

-An accomplished actor, Chang's credits span across theatre, film, and TV, including La Jolla Playhouse, South Coast Rep, National Asian American Theatre Company, East West Players, Mixed Blood Theatre, Mom, 2 ½ Men, Parenthood, NCIS: LA, and more.
+An accomplished actor, Chang’s credits span across theatre, film, and TV, including La Jolla Playhouse, South Coast Rep, National Asian American Theatre Company, East West Players, Mixed Blood Theatre, Mom, Two and a Half Men, Parenthood, NCIS: LA, and more.
 She is a member of the Stage Directors and Choreographer’s Society (SDC), Screen Actors Guild (SAG-AFTRA), and Actor’s Equity Association (AEA).

 Chang received her BFA in drama and psychology from New York University and her MFA in acting from UCSD.
 She is an alum of Director’s Lab West and the Drama League New York fellowship.
 In addition to UCLA TFT, she has taught at UCSD and has been a visiting professor at Pomona College.